andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

 <h1>Hiring News</h1>
-I am hiring for research fellow positions in <span class="small-caps">ai</span> for cancer treatment in the Mayo Clinic
+I am hiring for a [research associate](https://jobs.mayoclinic.org/job/rochester/research-associate-multimodal-ai-for-oncology/33647/85322167136) in multimodal <span class="small-caps">ai</span> for oncology and a [research fellow](https://jobs.mayoclinic.org/job/rochester/research-fellow-ai-and-data-analytics-aida-radiation-oncology/33647/80077797392) in the Mayo Clinic <span class="small-caps">ai</span> and Data Analytics team.
+Candidates must have (or will soon be completing) a <span class="small-caps">p</span>h.<span class="small-caps">d</span>, and have <span class="small-caps">ai</span> expertise.
+Feel free to reach out via email if you have any questions.
-<span class="small-caps">aida</span>
-team.
-Apply [here](https://jobs.mayoclinic.org/job/rochester/research-fellow-ai-and-data-analytics-aida-radiation-oncology/33647/80077797392) or reach out via [email](mailto:foong.andrew@mayo.edu).

 <h1>Experience</h1>